ansys/pymechanical/doc/source/getting_started/index.rst

 .. grid:: 1

-    .. grid-item-card:: Running standalone mechanical :fas:`fa-solid fa-gears`
+    .. grid-item-card:: Running PyMechanical from a standard installation :fas:`fa-solid fa-gears`
         :link: running_mechanical
         :link-type: doc
         :text-align: center

-        Mechanical -- how to run it and what to expect
+        How to launch and interface with Mechanical from Python using PyMechanical

 .. grid:: 2